PERSONAL DATA PROCESSING

 Please, let us know if you would like this information in Braille or large print or in an alternative format to enable you to understand it.

 BBVA is the commercial name of Banco Bilbao Vizcaya Argentaria, S.A., registered in England with company no. FC014702 and office no. BR001254.
-Registered ofﬁce: One Canada Square, 44th Floor, Canary Wharf, London E14 5AA.
-Authorised by the Bank of Spain and subject to limited regulation by the Financial Conduct Authority and Prudential Regulation Authority.
-Details about the extent of our regulation by the Financial Conduct Authority and Prudential Regulation Authority are available from us on request.
+Authorised and regulated by the European Central Bank and the Bank of Spain.
+Considered to be authorised by the Prudential Regulation Authority.
+Subject to regulation by the Financial Conduct Authority and limited regulation by the Prudential Regulation Authority.
+Details of the Temporary Permit Scheme, which allows companies based in the EEA to operate in the United Kingdom for a limited period while requesting authorisation, are available on the Financial Conduct Authority website.